 The Council's corporate leadership team (CLT) is responsible for identifying and managing the Council's risks and opportunities.
 CLT is also responsible for identifying, analysing and profiling high-level strategic and cross-cutting risks on a regular basis.
 The Council's corporate risk register is considered by the audit committee.
 A wide range of policies, procedures, training and governance help control this risk, with further detail available in the documentation discussed at that meeting (link below).
 The other key risk is that the Council fails to deliver key investment priorities.

 The risks are reviewed and quantified as part of the financial planning processes.
-This analysis is available within the Council's medium term financial plan (MTFP) approved at annual budget-setting Council in February each year and is available at on problem-solving and customer responsiveness, and a leaner, more effective and efficient Council costing significantly less to run.
+This analysis is available within the Council's medium term financial plan (MTFP) approved at annual budget-setting Council in February each year and is available at:

-Medium Plan Financial Plan
+Medium Term Financial Plan

-The Council continues to review opportunities for improvement and service development, most recently including the continuous improvement programme, looking to transform the way the Council operates and improve the availability of Council services through digital channels, enable residents to track the progress of their issue as it is resolved more efficiently by the Council, a greater focus
+The Council continues to review opportunities for improvement and service development, most recently including the continuous improvement programme, looking to transform the way the Council operates and improve the availability of Council services through digital channels, enable residents to track the progress of their issue as it is resolved more efficiently by the Council, a greater focus on problem-solving and customer responsiveness, and a leaner, more effective and efficient Council costing significantly less to run.